 - Not enough refrigerant: While airflow restrictions are the most typical cause, your air conditioner may also not have enough refrigerant.
 Depending on its age, it may use Freon®.
 Insufficient refrigerant requires skilled attention from a certified HVAC specialist.
 H2: Step 3: Contact an HVAC Expert at Neal Harris Service Experts

 If inadequate airflow doesn’t appear to be the problem, then another issue is leading your AC freeze up.
 If this is the case, just defrosting it won’t take care of the issue.
 The evaporator coil will probably continually freeze unless you take care of the root symptom.
 Get in touch with an HVAC technician to check for issues with your air conditioner, which may include:

 - Refrigerant leak: AC units recycle refrigerant, so it shouldn’t run out.
 Insufficient refrigerant means there’s a leak somewhere.
 Only a tech can locate the leak, mend it, and recharge the system to the correct concentration.

 - Filthy evaporator coil: If dust builds up on the coil, air can’t reach it, and it’s liable to freeze.

 - Broken blower: A defective motor or unbalanced fan can prevent airflow over the evaporator coil.

-The next time your AC freezes up, contact the NATE-certified techs at Neal Harris Service Experts to fix the situation.
+The next time your AC freezes up, contact the ACE-certified techs at Neal Harris Service Experts to fix the situation.
 We have lots of experience helping homeowners check their air conditioners, and we’re certain we can get things working again quickly.
 Contact us at 816-787-0500 to book air conditioning repair in Kansas City with us today.